The Ministries of Peter and Paul

 The Ministry of the Apostle Paul

-The apostle Paul first comes on the Biblical scene in Acts 7, as the zealous Pharisee, Saul, who is consenting unto the death of Stephen,2 “a man full of faith and of the Holy Ghost.”3 Saul, in route to Damascus to arrest some disciples, has a confrontation with the ascended Lord from glory, who tells him (later on) that he would be sent to the Gentiles.
-4 In Acts 13, Saul becomes Paul and gets the Holy Ghost5 goes to Antioch (in Pisidia), enters the synagogue of the Jews there, and preaches a sermon which ends with this declaration:
+The apostle Paul first comes on the Biblical scene in Acts 7 as the zealous Pharisee, Saul, who is consenting unto the death of Stephen,2 “a man full of faith and of the Holy Ghost.”3 Saul, in route to Damascus to arrest some disciples, has a confrontation with the ascended Lord from glory, who tells him (later on) that he would be sent to the Gentiles.
+4 In Acts 13, Saul becomes Paul and gets filled with the Holy Ghost,5 goes to Antioch6, enters the synagogue of the Jews there, and preaches a sermon which ends with this declaration:

 “Be it known unto you therefore, men and brethren, that through this man is preached unto you the forgiveness of sins: